Diabetes is a chronic but manageable condition in which the body struggles to control the levels of blood sugar.

-Glycemic load (GL) takes into account the GI of a food plus the amount of carbohydrates in a serving.
-GL may be a more accurate of assessing how food affects blood sugar management over time.
+Glycemic load (GL) takes into account the GI of a food plus the number of carbohydrates in a serving.
+GL may be a more accurate way of assessing how food affects blood sugar management over time.
 Low-GI and low-GL foods are better for helping control blood sugar levels.

-It may be a surprise to learn that many fruits have a low glycemic index.
+People may be surprised to learn that many fruits have a low glycemic index.
 People digest starchy vegetables, such as potatoes and grains, more rapidly, so these have a higher GI index.